.

 2 slices of light swiss cheese (would probably be really good with cheddar cheese)

-Approximately 8 oz. of frozen broccoli (I say this because I used what was left in a 17 oz. bag), thawed
+Approximately 8 oz. of frozen broccoli (I say this because I used what was left in a 17 oz. bag), thawed2 slices of light swiss cheese (would probably be really good with cheddar cheese)

 Pre-heat oven to 350 degrees